 The first step in creating your ATP is to input the peak events.
 In doing so, you will prioritize each race on an A to C scale, and visualize how much time is allowed between races.
 Simply take the events given by the athlete to be targeted and organize by date and priority.

 Next is to determine the total number of training hours to be completed.
 To do so, look back at what was completed this year and ask a few questions.
 Should you increase the hours?
 Do you have the time available to increase your training duration?
 Do your goals require an increase in training volume?
-Answering these questions will guide you to select an appropriate amount of annual training hours.
-No increase, or a decrease, may mean poor performances or a plateau.
+Answering these questions will guide you in selecting an appropriate amount of annual training hours.
+No increase or a decrease may mean poor performance or a plateau.
 However, too big of a leap may lead to overtraining or burnout.

 Once the peak events and hours are allocated, one must input the weekly periods and recovery cycles.
-This is where you plot out each build phase, type and length, and calculate when and what intensity is required for optimal performance.
-Of course, you must spend extra time addressing weaknesses found in the previous season, as well as particular power needs for the peak events.
+This is where you plot out each build phase, type, and length and calculate when and what intensity is required for optimal performance.
+Of course, you must spend extra time addressing weaknesses found in the previous season and particular power needs for the peak events.
 This will guide you in determining what build phases to complete and when.

-Depending on the type and length of efforts you are completing in, you may opt for 3 or 4 (or another variable altogether) week cycle before recovery is allowed.
-Per traditional training methodology, you must stress the system to force adaptation – but not so great of a stress that one is unable to recover in a reasonable length of time.
+Depending on the type and length of efforts you are completing, you may opt for a 3 or 4 (or another variable altogether) week cycle before recovery is allowed.
+Per traditional training methodology, you must stress the system to force adaptation – but not so great of stress that one is unable to recover in a reasonable length of time.

-After a long season, athletes certainly deserve some time to step away from their athletic endeavors, spend time with their family, get caught up on things around the house or work or to simply unwind.
+After a long season, athletes certainly deserve some time to step away from their athletic endeavors, spend time with their family, get caught up on things around the house or work, or simply unwind.
 Meanwhile, a good coach will be working overtime behind the scenes to map out the coming season and program for the athlete to build upon the successes of the previous year.
-An Annual Training Plan not only helps one plan out the season as a whole, it similarly acts to keep the coach honest with their month to month (or weekly) planning and not get off track.
-It also serves an additional benefit to the athlete in the form of motivation– motivation to complete today’s workout because it will build to next week, next month, etc. By creating your ATP and seeing what’s coming next, you can see the big picture vision for your goals and successes.
-Watch this short video to learn more about how to create your ATP.
+An Annual Training Plan not only helps one plan out the season as a whole, it similarly acts to keep the coach honest with their month-to-month (or weekly) planning and not get off track.
+It also serves an additional benefit to the athlete in the form of motivation– motivation to complete today’s workout because it will build to next week, next month, etc. By creating your ATP and seeing what’s coming next, you can see the big-picture vision for your goals and successes.